The Clock King returns with a time-altering device.

 - Relocating the Explosion: The time-slowing device lets the user move at Flash-like speeds.
 Batman uses it to carry a bomb out of Gotham City and throw it into a nearby river as it's in the process of exploding.

 - Time Stands Still: The Clock King steals a device that allows him to slow time to a crawl.
 In addition to committing the usual super-fast crimes, he puts the device to one particularly unique application.
 By attaching a spare to the Batmobile, he slows down its time-frame so that the world around it seems to be moving at a large fraction of light-speed; the first vehicle to even cherry-tap the Batmobile will trigger a massive explosion.
-Batman and Robin disarm the device, and find that several days have passed during the minute or so they were in the field.
+Batman and Robin disarm the device, and find that two days have passed during the minute or so they were in the field.